Ladies Park

 Ladies Park (لیڈیز پارک) is a 2011 Pakistani drama comedy serial broadcasting by Geo Entertainment.
 It is directed by Nadeem Baig and written by Muhammad Younis Butt, casting Mahnoor Baloch, Humayun Saeed, Nadia Hussain, Sana Askari, Asif Raza Mir, Arjumand Rahim, Shahood Alvi and Ayesha Omar.
 It was first aired on 22 February 2011.

 Plot

 The series revolves around the lives of four couples and their trials and tribulations.
-When Sonia, Saba, Natasha and Rubina meet in a park every day, they share each other's problems as they take their evening walk.
-Apart from recreation, this is a time when these women bare their souls to each other, console each other and in some cases even try to solve each other's problems by lending a helping hand; this often leads to hilariously catastrophic results.
+When Sonia, Saba, Natasha and Rubina meet in a neighbourhood park every day, they share each other's problems as they take their evening walk.
+Apart from recreation, this is a time when these women bare their souls to each other, console each other and try to solve each other's problems by lending a helping hand; this often leads to hilariously catastrophic results.